-The young man invested his fortune wisely and, even in the face of inflation, could live comfortably the rest of his life.
+Cassidy invested his fortune wisely and, even in the face of inflation, could live comfortably the rest of his life.

 Cassidy has matured considerably.
-He married actress Kay Ienz seven months ago.
-His baby faced good looks have given way to attractive masculinity.
-His voice has deepened and he's developed a sense of humor about himself.
+He married actress Kay Lenz seven months ago.
+His baby-faced good looks have given way to attractive masculinity.
+His voice has deepened and he has developed a sense of humor about himself.

 David discovered the public isn't as fickle as he had heard.
-During his hiatus he traveled around the world twice.
-He was recognized and besieged for autographs in this country and abroad, due in part to endless reruns of
+During his hiatus, he traveled around the world twice.
+He was recognized and besieged for autographs in this country and abroad, due in part to endless reruns of "The Partridge Family."